What is Enterprise SEO? A Marketer’s Guide to Search Optimization

 - On-page and content optimization can help an article or evergreen resource page rank for a broad array of low-competition keywords.
 In fact, it’s often possible to rank an informational page based solely on quality and relevance of content, without direct links from external publishers.

-- Informational pages can also be used as collateral in strategic outreach campaigns.
+- Informational pages can also be used as collateral in blogger outreach campaigns.
 A team of enterprise SEO experts armed with our technology can acquire targeted backlinks to high-value pieces of content.

 The combined impact of this holistic approach pushes your pages into prime ranking positions ahead of your top competitors.